 Human Resource Management is one of the crucial areas of overall business management.
-In fact, it can be aptly called as the backbone of an organisation because it provides the human capital without which it is simply not possible to conduct business.
-Changes in technology combined with a shift in industries’ dynamics and attitudes of people have transformed the role of HR into a more demanding, more agile one.
-Here, we have compiled 4 trends that are shaping the way HRM is evolving:
+In fact, it can be aptly called as the backbone of an organization because it provides the human capital without which it’s impossible to conduct business.
+Changes in technology combined with a shift in industries’ dynamics and attitudes of people have transformed the role of HR.
+Here, we have compiled key trends that are shaping the way HRM is evolving:

 Big data is being used in two ways.
 On one hand, recruiters are using analytics to predict what kind of employees will do best in a job; say by finding the correlation between employee productivity and academic performance.
 On the other hand, with big data producing so much information, the onus is on HR to present all that information in a way that becomes comprehensible and engaging, say by storytelling.

 Skilling your employees in the manner that is most relevant to their job also has a huge bearing on their involvement and productivity.
-Thus, HRM must collaborate with the learning department to ensure that the training and development programmes being delivered to employees are in synchronization with the needs of the organisation.
+Thus, HRM must collaborate with the L&D team to ensure that the training and development programs being delivered to the employees meet the needs of the organization.